jhomlala/catcher/README.md

       ],
       explicitExceptionReportModesMap: explicitReportModesMap,);
 ```
-When `FormatException` will be catched, then NotificationReportMode will be used.
+When `FormatException` will be caught, then NotificationReportMode will be used.
 For other exceptions, Catcher will use DialogReportMode.